adrienhongcs/RECIPE_BOOK/README.md

 ## GraphQL

 GraphQL is a query language for your API, and a server-side runtime for executing queries.
-It contains of a schema in the form of a directed graph.
+Its schema is in the form of a directed graph.

 A traditional REST API can bring two issues: